yvan/fixmynode/README.md

 right?

 There could be a permissions problem on your ~/.npm directory.
-For users who don't know what'~' means, it's a shorthand for /Users/YOUR_USERNAME/ where the first '/' is your root directory.
+For users who don't know what'~' means, it's a shorthand for /Users/YOUR_USERNAME/ (the 'home' directory) where the first '/' is your root directory.
 Full path to your '~/.npm' directory is '/Users/YOUR_USERNAME/.npm'; it stores various npm functionality.
+The easiest way to get to your home directory on a unix based system is to type 'cd'.
+This goes to home.

 There could also a permissions problem on your /usr/local/lib/node_modules.
 This is where npm tries to store your globally installed modules.
-It is the system level version of the 'node_modules' folder you find in basically any project you make and install dependencies into
+It is the system level version of the 'node_modules' folder you find in basically any project you make and install with dependencies.

-Usage - Solve Yo Problems AKA intro was TLDR
+Usage - Solve Yo Problems, AKA intro was TLDR
 =================
 Run:
 ```